Leonore Tiefer: Popular writings

 Beginning with a 1976 essay in Redbook, Tiefer has dabbled in popular news and magazine writing.
 Most notably, she wrote a weekly column in the New York Daily News from 1980 to 1981, some sections of which are reprinted in the first edition of her book Sex is Not a Natural Act and Other Essays.

 Tiefer authored monthly sex advice columns in Playgirl Advisor (1976-1977) and Playgirl (1977).
 Her writing also appeared in Prime Time Magazine (1981), and she was profiled in Ms. Magazine in 1999.
 In 1994, Tiefer and Carol Tavris wrote a humorous column for the New York Times Book Review that was reprinted in the L.A.
 Times.

 Awards and memberships

 She received the Alfred C. Kinsey Award (1994), the Distinguished Lifetime Scientific Achievement Award from the Society for the Scientific Study of Sexuality (2004) and the Lifetime Career Award from the Association for Women in Psychology (2004).
 She also served as vice chair of the board of directors of the National Coalition Against Censorship and on the steering committee of the Shelter for Homeless Men at the Community Church of New York - Unitarian-Universalist.
+She is an elected Fellow of the Society for the Scientific Study of Sexuality.